mjstraughan/CubingHistory/docs/CubingContributors/MethodDevelopers.md

 - TDR variant for the Mehta method
 - CDRLL variant for the Mehta method
 - Movecount Coefficient Calculator
+- Nautilus for FTO (with Michael James Straughan and Liam Highducheck)
+- APB development assistance

 ## Treep, Anneke